dndworld/dndworld.github.io/rp-rules.md

 In a regular campaign or a small server, the DM might interview players to ensure all players have similar playstyles.
 On this server however, we accept people from all backgrounds in order to be as accommodating as possible.
 This means you will have to make compromises when it comes to playing with other people with different styles from you.

 In general, if you find that you do not mesh well with a certain player or character, you can either talk out these concerns with that player, or simply avoid them.
-However, if you feel like a rule has been breached or a line has been crossed, you should file a report to the FanMail bot and we will investigate accordingly.
+However, if you feel like a rule has been breached or a line has been crossed, you should file a report to `@FanMail` and we will investigate accordingly.

 ### Miscellaneous Rulings in absence of DM